knamratha123/HRDasboard/README.md

 By addressing these key areas, your organization can improve employee satisfaction, reduce turnover, and create a more balanced, high-performing workforce aligned with long-term business objectives.

+I would like to thank "Data with Decision" channel for guiding me with the project.